bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 #### Initial Technical Considerations
-When starting a commerce project, the following should considerations must be made:
+When starting a commerce project, the following considerations must be made:

 - Development and Release Management
 	There are 3 aspects to consider in this regard and they are: